platform-experience/form-decoration/README.md

 ```
 **NOTE:** Executing **Apply Remote Changes** from the **Source Control** menu of ServiceNow Studio will uninstall and reinstall the application, dropping all the tables and thus wiping your configuration data, thus it is suggested not to do this.
 It is aimed for this application to be published to the ServiceNow Store eventually, which will allow you to receive updates to the app without wiping your data.
 ## Getting Started
-There are two primary widgets included in this application, which are self-describing:

-1. Decorated Form
-2. Decorated Record Producer

-These widgets must be used for the form decoration functionality to work.
-For instructions on how to add these to a Service Portal page, refer to the [ServiceNow Documentation website](https://docs.servicenow.com/bundle/helsinki-servicenow-platform/page/build/service-portal/task/t_AddWidgetsToAPage.html).
+There is a single widget included in this application called **Decorated Form** (`pe-decorated-form`).
+This widget must be used for the form decoration functionality to work.
+For instructions on how to add it to a Service Portal page, refer to the [ServiceNow Documentation website](https://docs.servicenow.com/bundle/helsinki-servicenow-platform/page/build/service-portal/task/t_AddWidgetsToAPage.html).

-There are an additional two widgets to assist with creating new directives, allowing you to inspect the properties of all the fields/variables on the page to ensure your widget is reacting appropriately:

-1. Decorated Form (debug)
-2. Decorated Record Producer (debug)

-### Decorated Form

 This widget works similar to the out-of-box form widget, and can be controlled with the following options/parameters: